simulationguest/arca/README.md

 Simple, fast, rust-based [sqlite archive](https://www.sqlite.org/sqlar.html) extraction tool.

-Proof of concept, not a fully-featured archival.
+Proof of concept, not a fully-featured archival tool.
 Do not use in production.

 ## Usage